-Recruitment is underway for Partners in Policymaking® Class 31!
-The Application Booklet with session dates, topics for each weekend session, FAQs about the Partners program, and the Application itself are available at http://mngts.org/partnersinpolicymaking/index.php.
+Recruitment for Partners in Policymaking® Class 31: The Application Booklet with session dates, topics for each weekend session, FAQs about the Partners program, and the Application itself are available at http://mngts.org/partnersinpolicymaking/index.php.
 We encourage Minnesotans to review the application materials, share with self advocates and parents of young children with developmental disabilities, and encourage them to apply for Class 31.
-The Application can be completed online; the deadline is July 15, 2013.
+The Application can be completed online; the deadline was July 15, 2013.
 (4/3/13)

 On January 28, 2013, Governor Mark Dayton issued an Executive Order creating a 10 member Governor appointed Sub-Cabinet to "promptly develop and implement a comprehensive Minnesota Olmstead Plan" that reflects the spirit and intent of the Americans with Disabilities Act (ADA), and is consistent with the Olmstead decision that interpreted Title II of the ADA.
 Lieutenant Governor Yvonne Prettner Solon will chair the Sub-Cabinet.
 (Updated 1/29/13)

 The Arc Minnesota posts regular updates on a range of issues on its Public Policy web page during the legislative session.
 Comments to the monthly Capitol Focus blog are welcome and the Action Alert Network provides email notification to subscribers about ongoing issues or opportunities to become more involved in the work of The Arc Minnesota.

 A Measures That Matter Data Brief has just been issued about the findings from a National Survey of Children with Special Health Care Needs that focuses specifically on children with Autism Spectrum Disorders (ASD).
 More than 3,500 Minnesota households were contacted and more than 7,000 children screened for a special health care need.
 The Data Brief is a joint effort between the Minnesota Departments of Health and Human Services.